Azure/az-cgpu-onboarding/README.md

 ## Choose your Configuration

 We support the options to create confidential GPUs with Windows and Linux hosts, as well as with customer (CMK) and platform (PMK) managed keys.
 We recommend for first time users to try out the PMK option since it's simpler to onboard.
+If you want to use a one step auto-onboarding script, you can chose between the following instruction options:

 - [Onboarding Docs (Windows host with PMK)](Confidential-GPU-H100-Onboarding-(PMK-for-Windows).md)